6.1 Sector overview

 6.4 Rice cultivation (CRF 4C)

 There is no rice cultivation in New Zealand.
-The 'NO' notation is used in the CRF.
+The “NO” notation is reported in the common reporting format tables.

 6.5 Agricultural soils (CRF 4D)

-CO2 emissions from limed soils are included in the LULUCF sector.
+Carbon dioxide emissions from limed soils are reported in the LULUCF sector.

 6.5.2 Methodological issues